gmr/topological/README.md

 ![Testing](https://github.com/gmr/topological/workflows/Testing/badge.svg)

-The library provides two distinct functions, sort and weighted_sort.
+* ``sort`` function is an implementation of topological sorting of a given Directed Acyclic Graph (DAG)
-* sort function is a pure topological sorting of a Directed acyclic graph
+* ``weighted_sort`` is a customized verison of topological sort.
+This function takes two arguments, one is ``dag`` and the other argument is ``weights`` for the nodes in the graph.
-* weighted_sort provides ability to define weights to nodes, to control the order of evaluation of the dependencies of the nodes in the graph.
+      The weights help to control the order of evaluating the nodes in the graph.
       The node with lowest weight is evaluated first among the siblings.

-Examples
+* Generates CyclicDependencyError exception when cycles are detected in the input graph Examples
 --------
 sort